landonb/vim-reST-highfive/README.rst

   REFER: Anduril 2 Manual:
     http://toykeeper.net/torches/fsm/anduril2/anduril-manual.txt

-The uses are quite endlessly, and the vocabulary is essentially yours to create.
+The uses are quite endless, and the vocabulary is essentially yours to create.

 How to highlight FIVERs